VeeqoAPI/api-docs/api.md

 If you lose an API key, you can always create a new one.

-This information is also availabe in the [Veeqo Help Guide](https://help.veeqo.com/hc/en-us/articles/115005403265-API-Key)
+This information is also available in the [Veeqo Help Guide](https://help.veeqo.com/hc/en-us/articles/115005403265-API-Key)

-### Using API credentials
+### Using API Key

 Simply include `x-api-key` into request header, for example: